mvazquezc/intro-to-containers-k8s-ocp/lab2.md

     kube-system     kube-dns                             ClusterIP   10.96.0.10     <none>        53/UDP,53/TCP,9153/TCP       4m37s
     ~~~

-5. There are a lot more objects that we're not going to cover, these are the basics and you will get introduced to new objects as you go.
+5. There are a lot more objects that we're not going to cover, these are the basics, and you will get introduced to new objects as you go.

 ## Deploying test application